chloerei/writings/README.md

 Source code of writings.io.

-writings.io will be closed on 2013-12-31, and this project will no longer be maintained.
+writings.io had been closed on 2013-12-31, and this project will no longer be maintained.

 ![writings](https://raw.github.com/chloerei/writings/master/app/assets/images/writings-io-manager.png)